joelottosson/cwg/README.md

 `make all`
 to build the entire project.

-To see the other targets just run `make targets`
+To see the other targets just run `make stargets`

+**NOTE:** Building the GUI will fail every second time due to odness with the Qt moc files.

 One can compile CWG without the new additions for CWG 16 by running:
 `make FLAGS='NOSMOKE;NOLASER;NOREDEEMER' all`